emilygranville/auto-no-fear-translation/README.md

 Wei Xu, Alan Ritter, Bill Dolan, Ralph Grishman, and Colin Cherry.
 2012.
 [Paraphrasing for style](https://aclanthology.org/C12-1177/).
 In Proceedings of COLING 2012, pages 2899–2914, Mumbai, India.
 The COLING 2012 Organizing Committee.

 William Coster and David Kauchak.
 2011.
 [Simple English Wikipedia: A new text simplification task](https://aclanthology.org/P11-2117).
 In Proceedings of the 49th Annual Meeting of the Association for Computational Linguistics: Human Language Technologies, pages 665–669, Portland, Oregon, USA.
 Association for Computational Linguistics.

+The (now) current link to Coster and Kauchak's dataset as of April 2024 is here: [http://www.cs.pomona.edu/~dkauchak/simplification/](http://www.cs.pomona.edu/~dkauchak/simplification/).
+The one cited in the article does not seem to work.